Gary Stone: BDO

 Stone began his darts career at The Village Tavern in his hometown of Larkhall, reaching the semifinal of the weekly tournament before being eliminated by eventual winner and local darts protégé Darren Cross.
 The next week, Stone reached the final only to be beaten again by "The Crucifying Cross".
 It was Stone's first prize in darts; the prize was four credits for the jukebox.

 Stone was spotted by local promoter Dave "Clubber" Lang, who recommended him to the BDO tour's management, who beat out competition from rival darts promotions in St Tam's and Netties to sign him to play professionally on the tour.

 Stone qualified for the 2012 BDO World Championship and reached the last 16, defeating Ron Meulenkamp 3–0 but losing 4–0 to Martin Adams.
 He won the WDF Europe Cup, beating reigning world champion Christian Kist in the final.
 He qualified for the 2013 BDO World Championship and lost 3–1 to Steve Douglas in the first round.

 Stone was part of the Scotland team that won gold in the men's team event at the WDF World Cup in 2013, with teammates Ross Montgomery, Craig Baxter and Alan Soutar.
 Scotland defeated America 9–7 in the team final.
 Stone also helped Scotland win silver in the overall competition.

-In 2019, Gary Stone won the Swedish Open, defeating John Scott 5–2 in the final.
+In 2019, Gary Stone won the Swedish Classic, defeating John Scott 5–2 in the final.